SVX Optics

 Figuring - Stage One

 In stage one we reduce aberrations.
-To understand how this is done, let’s look at one of these aberrations, on-axis astigmatism:
+To understand how this is done, let’s look at one of these aberrations:

-This work is extremely tedious.
+This work is extremely meticulous.
 Each time a rub is done, the lens must be cleaned, cooled overnight, reassembled, and re-aligned.
 Then the next measurement is taken showing how much more work is needed.
-This is the reason Stellarvue objectives take such a long time to complete.
+This process is repeated dozens and dozens of times over until we reduce astigmatism to the lowest possible level.
 As astigmatism is brought under control, the accuracy increases and other aberrations that were hidden now begin to appear.
-Each one of these issues will need to be corrected in order to bring the objective lens up to a high level of optical accuracy.
+Each one of these issues will be corrected in order to bring the objective lens up to the highest level of optical accuracy we can attain.
+The second oblique plot is the final test of the same objective shown above after months of hand figuring to reduce aberrations to the lowest possible level.

-If you are interested in purchasing a Stellarvue telescope and have questions, call us at (530) 823-7796.
+If you are interested in purchasing a Stellarvue telescope and have questions, call us at (530) 823-7796 or email mail@stellarvue.com.